 Vault toilets, no piped water

-OHV routes, equestrian trails, nearby Huntington Lake with boating, waterskiing, sailing, fishing, kayaking, and more.
-Lakeshore Resort with lodging, restaurant, saloon, store, marina, and boat rentals
+Find nearby OHV routes.
+Set out on scenic equestrian trails.
+Drive over to nearby Huntington Lake for boating, waterskiing, sailing, fishing, and kayaking.
+Stop in at Lakeshore Resort for lodging, a restaurant, saloon, store, marina, and boat rentals.

 General Camping Information

 Not all campsites can accommodate trailers or RVs of all lengths.
 Check carefully on the reservation site when you make your reservation to be sure your vehicle will fit your campsite.
 Opening dates for campgrounds may vary as they are often dependent on weather conditions.

 Designated Accessible sites are usually reserved for people with disabilities who have a vehicle displaying an accessible parking placard or license plate

 The lack of drinking water at a campground can be an inconvenience, especially for those without an RV or travel trailer.
 The obvious solution is to bring along a 5 or 7 gallon water canister to use for drinking water, dish washing, and even teeth brushing.